carrasqu/POVM_GENMODEL/data/training_data_2D_Heisenberg_model/Matrix_product_state/README.md

 - for the left-most tensor: (right,physical)
 - for “bulk" tensors : (right, physical, left)
 - for the right-most tensor: (physical, left)

+This tensors are obtained using density-matrix renormalization group algorithm implemented using ITensor itensor.org/